kodekloudhub/community-faq/docs/etcd-faq.md

 etcd is designed to ensure consistency in its backups even while in use, just as you would expect from any regular SQL database.

+There may be some instances on a multi-node etcd cluster that it would be beneficial to stop everything to do a restore to ensure the database is not written before all nodes are aligned.
+In the CKA exam, all clusters are single-node etcd.

 ## How do I make a backup?

 In order to take a backup, there are several required arguments, as we need to authenticate with the server to pull any data from it.
 These are